CVSRohit/Morsel/README.md

 # MORSEL

-A multi-sided marketplace that will act as a platform for food service providers to sell their surplus items (edible or non-edible by products) which would have ended up in landfills to retail customers or entities that can transform such waste into valuable products/services.
+A multi-sided marketplace that will act as a platform for retail food service providers to sell their surplus items (edible or non-edible by products) which would have ended up in landfills to retail customers or entities that can transform such waste into valuable products/services.

 ## Solution

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+It is a native application built using Flutter SDK.
+It is currently usable on both iOS and Android and can be expanded to be used as web application too.

 ## Getting Started